-get\values\grouped\by\quantity\of(x\quantity, y\quantity)
+get\values\grouped\by\quantity\of(x\quantity, y\quantity, sort\and\merge)

-Returns x-y-line data grouped by the multiple datasets of the specified quantities (for example in dependency of components).
+Returns x-y-line data grouped by the multiple datasets of the specified quantities (typically the phases).
 The available quantities can be found in the documentation of the factory class ThermodynamicQuantity.
-Usually the result data represents the phase diagram.

-Note: The different datasets will contain NaN-values between different subsections and are not sorted (because they are unsortable due to their nature).
+Note: The different datasets might contain NaN-values between different subsections and might not be sorted even if the flag 'sort\and\merge' has been set (because they might be unsortable due to their nature).